CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] List Restaurants

+## What's Next

+Now our first feature is working, and TDD has guided us to start with a minimal implementation.
+In the next chapter we'll iterate on this implementation by adding a UI component library and improving the styling of the app so far.